 As a further exception, and only for the period prior to the opening of the electricity market to competition, in situations where there is no meter, the owner or operator of a station may determine the amount of electricity generated by the station by making a reasonable estimate of the amount of electricity generated during the year.
 Such estimates may be reviewed.

-For 2002 and subsequent years, station owners and water power leaseholders are required to make their GRC payments on a monthly or quarterly basis.
-Station owners and water power leaseholders should refer to the GRC Instalment Instructions for detailed instructions on making GRC instalments for 2002 and subsequent years.
+Station owners and water power leaseholders are required to make their GRC payments on a monthly or quarterly basis.
+Station owners and water power leaseholders should refer to the GRC Instalment Instructions for detailed instructions on making GRC instalments.

 Monthly Instalments